-As it’s Melbourne Cup day in Australia, I thought I’d trot this wonderful story out to my readers whom may not know this lovely tale.
+Every Melbourne Cup Day I trot this wonderful story out to my readers whom may not know this lovely ‘tail’.

-The Day before the running of the 1985 Melbourne Cup we were at Gowings Restaurant.
+The day before the running of the 1985 Melbourne Cup we were at Gowings Restaurant.
 The torrential rain began around lunchtime and continued throughout the night.
 With every downpour, came the cry from my father, “Open another bottle of champagne!”.
-Dad’s horse, Cup runner #14 What A Nuisance loved a wet track.
-Awake at five and abundant with nervous energy, we set out for Flemington around seven that Cup morning.
-The car park was already awash with muddy puddles and the Heavens were constantly dousing the track.
+My father Dennis’ horse, Cup runner #14 What A Nuisance loved a wet track.
+Awake at 5am and abundant with nervous energy, we set out for Flemington around 7am that Cup morning.
+The car park was already awash with muddy puddles and the heavens were constantly dousing the track.
 It was going to be a great day.

 We nervously watched the bookies set up and waited for their financial appraisal on the probability of What A Nuisance’s chances.
 Their economic judgment hovered around the 15 – 1 mark.
-Pretty good odds for such inclement weather, enough to entice my brother Chris left the country soon after with all his winnings.
+Pretty good odds for such inclement weather, enough to entice my brother Chris, who left the country soon after with his impressive winnings.
 The rain subsided a little and we visited What A Nuisance.
 We wished him winning vibes as he stood nonchalantly in his stall, looking as if he his race was already run and won.

-The trophy presented we were whisked upstairs – it was time to formally meet the Prince & Princess of Wales honourable guests of the Victorian Racing Club.
+The trophy presented we were whisked upstairs – it was time to formally meet His Royal Highness The Duke of Cornwall and Diana, Princess of Wales honourable guests of the Victorian Racing Club.
 Greetings were exchanged and congratulations offered; yet nothing could ever come close to the exhilaration of what had just occurred – not even the once in a lifetime opportunity of meeting a real Princess.

-Suddenly dad’s traditional public persona took an unusual turn on that day.
+My father’s typical public persona took an unusual turn on that day as we prepared to scurry off the course.
 There was to be neither car park celebration nor parading of the trophy to the masses and media.
 He wanted to be private.
 He insisted I go to the Secretary’s Office to find something to secure the prize for transport.
 “What no box?”
 I asked them when they told me they had never been asked for such a thing.
-With no other option, we clumsily wrapped the Cup in The Age and headed straight for the car, dodging many a well-wisher along the way.
+With no other option, we clumsily wrapped the Cup in a copy of The Age newspaper and headed straight for the car, dodging many a well-wisher along the way.

-Once back in the solace of the restaurant, the party began with friends, family and guests enjoying a swig of champagne from the hallowed vessel.
+Once back in the solace of Gowings Restaurant, the party began with staff. friends, family and guests enjoying a swig of champagne from the hallowed vessel.
 A tradition which has been enjoyed in our restaurants on Cup day ever since.

-Throughout the night a familiar cry could be heard from an exuberant, once orphaned, Cockney lad, “Open another bottle of champagne!”.
+Throughout the night a familiar cry could be heard from an exuberant Cockney orphan, “Open another bottle of champagne!”.

 Perseverance paid off when it came to the win of the 1985 Melbourne Cup.
 Both horse and jockey had recovered from serious injuries in the 18 months prior to the race – the seven year-old gelding What a Nuisance had suffered from back and ligament issues and the jockey, Pat Hyland, was told he would never ride again after smashing his shoulder in a fall.
 Together they participated in a heart-stopping race, for as they approached the finish, What a Nuisance appeared to be overtaken, and with a final surge fought gallantly to win by a nose.